andrewt3000/MachineLearning/README.md

 ### Neural Network
 Neural Network - Has input layers, hidden layers and output layers.
 Layers are connected by weighted synapsis that multiply their input times the weight.
 Hidden layer consists of neurons that sum their inputs from synapsis and execute an activation function on the sum.
 The weights are intially set to random values but are trained with backpropagation.
 The input and output are of fixed size.
 Often called artificial neural networks, to distinguish it from biological, or feedforward neural network to distinguish from more complicated neural nets with feedback mechanisms.

 [Neural Networks demystified video](https://www.youtube.com/watch?v=bxe2T-V8XRs) - these videos explain neural networks to do a regression problem.
+Includes [notes](https://github.com/stephencwelch/Neural-Networks-Demystified).

 [TensorFlow Neural Network Playground](http://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.28720&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false)  - This demo lets you run a neural network in your browser and see results graphically.
 Be sure to click the play button to start training.
 The network can easily train for the first three datasets with default parameters but the challenge is to get the network to train to the spiral dataset.